contractual-dev/contractual/README.md

 **Some of the biggest pain points teams face include:**

 - **Schema Drift & Misalignment:** APIs and data contracts become inconsistent across teams, leading to mismatches, broken integrations, and regressions.

-- **Code Sharing**: Teams struggle to share and reuse schemas across services, leading to duplicated efforts and inconsistent data structures.

-- **Untracked & Breaking Changes:** Without tracking modifications, updates can unexpectedly break consumers, causing downtime and costly debugging.
+- **Untracked Changes & Breaking Updates:** Without tracking modifications, updates can unexpectedly break consumers, causing downtime and costly debugging.

 - **Scattered Schemas & Code Maintenance:** Outdated documentation and manually managed type definitions create unreliable integrations and make maintaining entity models error-prone.

+## 🔑 The Contract-First Approach
+Most teams take a **code-first** approach to API development, where schemas are generated after implementation.
+This often results in **misalignment between services, outdated documentation, and accidental breaking changes.** Backend teams define APIs, frontend teams consume them, and data engineers rely on structured data formats—all of which can drift over time when schemas are an afterthought.

+A **contract-first** approach flips this process: schemas are designed before any implementation begins, ensuring that API structures, event definitions, and data formats remain stable and predictable.
+This approach allows teams to:

+- Define schemas upfront and enforce them as the single source of truth.

+- Track changes and prevent breaking updates before they impact consumers.

+- Generate type-safe clients and server contracts in multiple languages, reducing friction between teams.

 ## 🚀 In Practice